berkemaltepe/GSE252145-model/README.md

 The labels (pre-treatment, post-treatment) are not included in the data itself, and is provided on the [information page](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE252145) of the GSE252145 dataset.

 The data had a very high number of feautures (39376) compared to the sample size (31), so to avoid overfitting I used the PCA algorithm to reduce the dimensionality of the data.
+The resulting explianed variance ratio is 1, which means that the dimensionality reduction captures all of the variance of the original feature set.

 ## Neural Net and Results
 Since the problem is a fairly linear binary classification problem, the neural architecture is very simple, consisting of three fully connected layers.